 Using our example, it can be through setting up warehouses near the midwest and the northeastern United States.
-If not, you can opt to book separate shipping partners: One in the northeast US and one for the midwest.
+If not, you can opt to book separate delivery partners: One in the northeast US and one for the midwest.

 Talk with your logistics partner

-Once you are done identifying your shipping goals and needs, the next step is to coordinate with your logistics partners.
+Once you are done identifying your delivery goals and needs, the next step is to coordinate with your logistics partners.
 This is to know whether your preferred shipping partner can cater to your needs.

 This includes the following: